Working Group on Children and Armed Conflict

-The Security Council Working Group on Children and Armed Conflict (CAAC) was introduced in July 2005 to recommend methods of protecting children impacted by armed conflicts.
+The United Nations Security Council Working Group on Children and Armed Conflict (CAAC) was introduced in July 2005 to recommend methods of protecting children impacted by armed conflicts.

 Formation

 The CAAC came out of the 2005 Millennium Summit as a voice denouncing the use of children in armed conflicts.
 Children in many parts of the world are being forced to bear arms and wage war alongside adults.
 To address and counter this heinous practice, the Security Council decided to establish a working group to address this matter.

 Programmes

 The United Nations Security Council Working Group on Children and Armed Conflict was established by the United Nations Security Council Resolution 1612 in 2005 to address issues related to children in armed conflict situations.
 Representatives of the 15 member countries of the Council regularly meet and discuss countries or situations with a view to providing written recommendations that would have to be followed up by the concerned countries or situations.
 In discharging its work, the Working Group is assisted by the Office of Special Representative of the Secretary General on Children and Armed Conflict, which provides substantive inputs to the work of the Working Group and follows up on the agreed outcome of the Working Group.
 The Working Group produces conclusions and recommendations that have been developed among the fifteen members of the Working Group.
 Since its inception, there has been progress in this field that is of particular importance to the international community.